Aleedzshx/Aleedzshx-/README.md

 ## 📈 My Journey

-At 18, I made the decision to pursue Software Engineering with an international vision.
+At 18, I decided to pursue Software Engineering with an international vision.
 I was admitted to Universidad Areandina in October 2025, completed my first tuition payment, and will officially begin my studies in February 2026.
 In the meantime, I’ve been building my foundation through online courses, certifications, and bilingual documentation.

 - 🧠 Completing B1-level English courses at Federica Web Learning
 - 🛡️ Studying cybersecurity via Google’s Coursera program (Foundations of Cybersecurity)